 We train on sequences of length 256 tokens containing between 4 and 64 key-value pairs.
 During evaluation, we measure accuracy on sequences of length 1,024 tokens containing between 4 and 256 key-value pairs.

 We train and evaluate six sequence mixers: attention~\cite{vaswani2018attention}, sliding window attention~\cite{beltagy2020longformer}, Mamba~\cite{gu2023mamba}, H3~\cite{dao2022hungry}, Hyena~\cite{poli2023hyena}, and \sysname.
-For each, we vary hyperparameters that affect the memory consumption during inference.
-For example, in sliding window attention we vary the window width.
-We compare how \syntheticname accuracy varies with the size of the recurrent state. \Cref{app:exp-architectures} contains details on how the state size is calculated for each architecture.
+For each, we vary hyperparameters that affect the memory consumption during inference (e.g., in sliding window attention we vary the window width).
+We measure how \syntheticname accuracy varies with the size of the recurrent state and \Cref{app:exp-architectures} contains details on how state sizes are calculated.

 \Cref{fig:tradeoff,fig:feature-map-tradeoff} can be reproduced or extended to new architectures using the scripts provided at \url{https://github.com/HazyResearch/zoology}.

 \paragraph{Results} In Figure \ref{fig:tradeoff}, we demonstrate a fundamental tradeoff between recurrent state size and accuracy on ${\Task}$ that holds within and across architecture classes.
 Within each architecture class (\textit{e.g.} H3 models), increasing the recurrent state size almost always leads to an improvement in accuracy.
 Across architecture classes, we see a tradeoff as well.
 Attention achieves perfect recall accuracy, but its recurrent state size grows with the length of the sequence.
 Other architecture classes like Mamba and H3 admit models with much smaller recurrent states, but these models have limited recall capacity.